agios/ansible-unicorn-rvm/README.md

 This role does not deploy the actual application, it assumes that this will be done in another role or using a deployment tool such as [Capistrano](https://github.com/capistrano/capistrano).

+It is advised to store the keys for db and secrets in an ansible vault file

 License
 -------